 Grooming behavior is common, with each grooming the other’s face and fur.
 They may emit loud happy squeaks and follow their friend around hoping to play.

-They should be comfortable eating near each other and be happy to share food, though there may be occasional disagreements.
+They should be comfortable eating near each other and be happy to share food and food bowls, though there may be occasional disagreements.
 This is normal.

 How Long Does it Take for Guinea Pigs to Bond?